calzado1997/civ-strategy-game/README.md

 This game is part of an iterative development project!

-- **Every Monday at 10am**, you'll receive 5 targeted questions
+- **Every Monday at 10am**, I will receive 5 targeted questions from my AI agent
-- Your feedback drives the next game version
+- My feedback drives the next game version
 - Track all improvements in [VERSION_HISTORY.md](VERSION_HISTORY.md)

 ## 📁 Files